-- To take IGCSE music it is helpful but not compulsory if students already play an instrument/sing with some degree of musical literacy; - If students have not played an instrument before, they may still opt for the course, but must be prepared to take up an instrument as part of the BIS Instrumental Programme.
-(Details of this are available from the Music Department);

-Involvement in at least ONE of our extensive extra-curricular activities is compulsory.
+- To take IGCSE music it is helpful but not compulsory if students already play an instrument/sing with some musical literacy. - If students have not played an instrument before, they may still opt for the course, but must be prepared to take up an instrument as part of the BIS Instrumental Programme.
+(Details of this are available from Ms Smith). - Involvement in at least ONE of our extensive extra-curricular activities is compulsory.
 This equips IGCSE musicians with valuable ensemble and musical experience outside of the classroom environment.